-No honeymoon: Protests to greet President Trump
+DC police, protesters scuffle outside pro-Trump event

 Protesters plan to step up in the Trump era

-In addition to pop-up protests, like a Wednesday night pro-LGBT dance party in President-elect Mike Pence's new Washington neighborhood, DisruptJ20 has for the past week sponsored and conducted training in nonviolent protest.
+In addition to pop-up protests, like a Wednesday night pro-LGBT dance party in Vice president-elect Mike Pence's new Washington neighborhood, DisruptJ20 has for the past week sponsored and conducted training in nonviolent protest.
 Their main website includes detailed guidance on protesters' legal rights and a long slate of planned actions throughout Inauguration Day.

 Sameera Khan, an activist from New Jersey, will march with the Occupy Inauguration group, which plans to merge with DisruptJ20 around noon, when Trump is slated to take the oath of office.
 A Bernie Sanders supporter during the Democratic primary, Kahn will speak at a forum on Friday afternoon that includes leading organizers from Black Lives Matter and the Standing Rock protests in North Dakota.